-Dr. Sandy Bennett is the Director of Baylor’s Online Teaching and Learning Services department within the university’s Electronic Library.
+Dr. Sandy Bennett is the Director of Baylor’s Online Teaching and Learning Services (OTLS) team within the university’s Library and Academic Technology Services (LATS).
 Sandy has been with Baylor since 1995.
 She is a library faculty member and has taught for over 10 years in Baylor’s Management Information System department and more than 14 years at Tarleton State University’s Management department, where she has taught both in the classroom and online.
 Sandy holds a Ph.D. in Applied Technology and Performance Improvement from the University of North Texas, a MA in Curriculum and Instruction from Chapman University, and a BS in Electrical Engineering from the University of Arkansas.
 Recently, she has lead several major initiatives for Baylor including:

 Sandy is married and has two adult children and one granddaughter who all reside in North Carolina.
 When she is not working, she enjoys being a grandma, watching movies, and taking cruises with her husband.

-John has been an executive staff member at Baylor University for 15 years serving as a Senior Academic Consultant.
+John has been an executive staff member at Baylor University for 15 plus years serving as a Senior Academic Consultant.
+He recently took on additional responsibilites related to directing the OTLS team.
 His expertise is providing system administration for enterprise academic systems including Baylor’s learning management systems and web-conferencing systems.
 His technical skills include system administration, managing cloud applications, load balancing, performance monitoring, and hardware scaling.
 His interests include new media tools and communication, leadership, and discovering new resources to fill academic technology needs.
 John was honored to receive the Outstanding Staff Award from Baylor in 2015.

 David began his career at Baylor University in 2004, serving first as a Senior Academic Consultant and more recently as Project Manager of Instructional Technology.
 Prior to joining Baylor, he worked as a software engineer, supervisor and technical architect within the IT division of Sprint.
 David holds a bachelor's degree in Information Systems from Baylor University.
 David is considered a jack-of-all-trades, but specializes in extending the usefulness of our university's learning management system (formerly Blackboard and now Canvas) by writing custom software components to fill in the gaps in functionality.